Content, Style and Behaviour

 PRE tags with the class

-and another class to denote the langauge the code is written in, so on this
+class to denote the language the code is written in, so on this page I

 <pre class='code html'> <p>HTML example goes here</p> </pre>